 It’s a good idea to try and reduce this percentage, making it simpler for Google to crawl your site.

 You’ll want to ask, “Is there a way to serve Google the same amount of important content while serving them less resources they have to render?”
 Some of the enterprise organizations we’ve worked with have answered this with prerender/dynamic rendering solutions.
-You can read more about dynamic rendering from Google here.

 Google will likely render your content eventually, but with many enterprise organizations such as publishers, time to indexation is critical.
 When your content is timely and needs to be discoverable in search engines as soon as possible after publishing, you need to care about render rate.